zeitferne/covidat-data/CONTRIBUTING.md

 For changing data, follow these rules:

-1. The only allowed changes to any data file is (logical) append.
+1. The only allowed changes to any data file in this repository is (logical) append.
    No overwrites must occur and it should be clear how much was appended (e.g. daily / monthly / yearly append).
 2. Otherwise and by default,